 In computer technologies, network layers are a conceptual framework that provides a common understanding of how a computer network is architected and how different technologies interrelate to enable network communications.
-Two network layer models are widely referenced today: The Open Systems Interconnection (OSI) model and the TCP/IP model are the most common.
+Network layers define how data moves from an end user and their endpoint (such as a laptop or mobile device) through the network to a receiving device, and how that data is reassembled at its destination.
+Two network architecture reference models are widely referenced today: the Open Systems Interconnection (OSI) model and the TCP/IP model.

 Why is a network layer framework needed?

-Computer networks are highly complex technologies that involve multiple types of software, operating systems, computers, routers, switches, firewalls, connections, and more.
-A framework that divides all this technology into different categories or layers helps to organize system communications and troubleshoot issues more efficiently.
-The network layer framework also enhances vendor interoperability by creating standards for devices to talk with each other.
-Layers help vendors adopt standards and protocols that ensure consistency in the way technology in one layer interacts with technology in layers above and below it.
+Computer networks are highly complex technologies that involve multiple types of software applications, operating systems, computers, routers, switches, firewalls, network interface cards (NICs), repeaters, and wireless technologies such as Wi-Fi.
+A framework that divides all this technology into different categories or layers helps to organize system communications, define syntax and rules for data units, and troubleshoot issues more efficiently.
+The network layer framework also enhances vendor interoperability by creating standards for how network layer protocols operate and how checkpoints for flow and error control are enforced.
+By clearly defining how each layer interacts with the layers above and below it, network layers ensure consistent behavior across Ethernet, wireless, and other networking environments.

 What is the OSI model for network layers?

-The OSI model is a working product of the Open Systems Integration group at the International Organization for Standardization (ISO) and was initially published in 1984.
+The OSI model (Open Systems Interconnection) was developed by the International Organization for Standardization (ISO) and first published in 1984.
 The OSI reference model breaks down complex network systems into seven discrete layers based on the type of tasks performed and the role of each system within the networking stack.
 The OSI network layers include:

 - Layer 1 — the Physical Layer.
-The physical layer sends and receives raw bit streams over a physical medium.
+The physical layer sends and receives raw bit streams over a physical medium, such as cables, fiber optics, or wireless signals.
+It defines hardware components, signaling, and transmission characteristics used by network devices.

 - Layer 4 — the Transport Layer.
-This layer coordinates end-to-end reliable and transparent data transfer between network hosts.
+This layer coordinates end-to-end, connection-oriented or connectionless data transfer between hosts.
+It manages segmentation, reassembling, and reliability through mechanisms like acknowledgments, flow control, and error recovery.

 - Layer 5 — the Session Layer.
 The session layer manages the communication sessions and synchronization between applications on different devices.
-It also handles setup, authentication, termination, and reconnections.
+It manages session establishment, synchronization, and termination between applications.
+In modern TCP/IP implementations, many session-related functions are handled within application-layer protocols.

 - Layer 6 — the Presentation Layer.
-This layer translates data for the application layer, handling data formatting, compression, encryption, and decryption.
+This layer translates data for the application layer, handling data formatting, compression, encryption, and decryption to ensure consistent interpretation of information.

 - Layer 7 — the Application Layer.
-This layer provides network services directly to applications, including protocols for email, web browsing, and file transfer.
+This layer provides network services directly to applications, including protocols used by web browsers, email clients, and file transfer tools.

 What is the TCP/IP model for network layers?